balderdashy/sails-docs/reference/blueprint-api/FindOne.md

 # Find One (Blueprint)

-Look up a single record from the database.
+Look up the record with the specified `id` from the database and (if possible) subscribe to the record to hear about any future changes.

 ```
 GET /:model/:id